NYX Cold Brew vs NYX Brown: What's the Difference?

 • Cold Brew reads more mauve-rose brown in practice.

-• Brown is more straightforward if you want a familiar nude-brown effect.
+• Brown is more straightforward if you want a familiar brown effect.

 • Both can show up on deeper skin without automatically creating strong contrast.